Tagging guide: implementation

 Example

-Example of a OneCall generic script, to be placed in the <head>
+Example of a OneCall generic script, to be placed in the <head> of the page:

 <script type="application/javascript" src="https://ced.sascdn.com/tag/73/smart.js" async></script>